hivemq/mqtt-cli/docs/installation/packages.md

 To execute MQTT CLI simply open the Windows Command Prompt with `⊞ Win` + `R` and execute `cmd`.
 Navigate into the extracted MQTT CLI folder and execute `mqtt-cli.exe command`.

-To quick start the shell simply double-click the `mqtt-cli-shell.exe`.
+To quick start the shell simply double-click the `mqtt-cli-shell.cmd` file.

 ***